-He worked for five years at Charles Krug before another vineyard opportunity arose – a position managing the historic Stanly Ranch on the Napa side of Carneros.
-Michael remembers having to go down to the San Francisco – interviewing for the job in a high rise office building.
-Interviewing in his early 20’s in front of businessmen in the financial district must have been a bit intimidating.
+He worked for five years at Charles Krug before another vineyard opportunity arose, a position managing the historic Stanly Ranch on the Napa side of Carneros.
+Michael remembers having to drive down to the San Francisco and interviewing for the job in a high-rise office building.
+Interviewing in his early 20s in front of businessmen in the financial district must have been a bit intimidating.
 Regardless, he made a good impression and was soon hired as the ranch’s Vineyard Manager.
 At the time he was only 22 years old.
 Two notable wineries that were purchasing fruit at that time from the ranch included Beaulieu Vineyards and Domaine Chandon.

 Michael spent five years managing the vineyards at the Stanly Ranch before making what is probably a fairly unusual move within the wine industry – from directly managing vineyards and doing vineyard work to doing sales and marketing for a northern California wine distributor.
 In the ensuing years he helped develop sales for a number of Northern California based boutique wineries.

 And then in 1996 he added winemaker to his resume.
 The focus of Michael’s wine making is on small production lots – primarily Cabernet Sauvignon and Zinfandel with grape sources from both Napa and Sonoma.
 His total production each year is around 1,600 cases.

 And if you are wondering where the Scott came from in the name – it is not Michael’s middle name but rather the first name of his original partner (Michael bought him out after a few years).